-St. Louis School (Clarksville)
+St. Michael the Archangel School (Overlea)

-2011 - 2012 Standardized Test Scores
+2012 - 2013 Standardized Test Scores

 Letter from the Superintendent on Testing

 Policy on publicizing test scores

 F.A.Q. on testing in the Archdiocese

 Standardized test scores are not the only measure of a school's quality.
 These tests are designed to assess an individual student's performance compared to all students nationally.
 They do not compare a school's quality to other schools.
 Many other factors should affect your decision about which school your child should attend, including: educational philosophy, curriculum quality, teacher credentials, class size, location, cost, availability of resources, discipline policy, opportunities for parental involvement and communications.